enricmartos/BachelorThesis/README.md

 # BachelorThesis - Sentiment analysis on Amazon product reviews

-This repository will contain the main Python scripts of my Bachelor Thesis (Sentiment analysis on Amazon product reviews).
+This repository contains the main Python scripts of my Bachelor Thesis (Sentiment analysis on Amazon product reviews).

 # Abstract